benciancio/benciancio.github.io/index.md

 ## Portfolio

+Below are a few projects I have worked on throughout my time at Lehigh.

 <!-- You can link to other websites, PDFs in this repo, and other pages in this repo -->

 _**[Natural language processing 10-Ks to identify risks](midterm_summary)**_